iArcanic/iss-cw/docs/report/iss-report.md

     return pem_format.decode('utf-8')
 ```

 The same applies when converting the RSA public key to a PEM format, but this time using the `.private_bytes()` method.
-The `encoding` parameter in this case remains the same, since a PEM output is required.
-The `format` parameter however, since this is a public key, is different to the previous value, since this time the standard format suitable for public keys is used.
-And again, it performs the bytes to string conversion for JSON serialisation.

 ```python
 def pem_convert_public_key(key):